WeblateOrg/weblate/docs/user/checks.rst

    In case specific format check is not available in Weblate, you can use generic :ref:`check-placeholders`.

-Besides checking, this will also highligh the formatting strings to easily insert them into translated strings:
+Besides checking, this will also highlight the formatting strings to easily insert them into translated strings:

 .. image:: /images/format-highlight.png